 On the mission field, a new congregation has been planted in Cusco, Peru by FHU graduates Matt Cook, Barton Kizer, and Gary Reaves (all from the class of 2003).
 They are an example of numerous mission teams that have formed on our campus and taken the gospel message “into all the world.”
 We are equally proud of our graduates in youth ministry, including those who have served thirty years, like Tim Frizzell of Nashville (class of 1980) and Jerry Elder of Columbia, Tennessee (class of 1983).

-In addition to bachelor degree programs in Bible, missions, and youth ministry, the School of Biblical Studies also offers three graduate programs, the Master of Ministry, the Master of Arts in New Testament, and the Master of Divinity.
-Both graduate and undergraduate programs are staffed by a superbly trained faculty of experienced teachers, scholars, and missionaries, including fourteen full time and twelve adjunct professors.
+In addition to bachelor degree programs in Bible, missions, and youth ministry, the College of Biblical Studies also offers three graduate programs, the Master of Ministry, the Master of Arts in New Testament, and the Master of Divinity.
+Both graduate and undergraduate programs are staffed by a superbly trained faculty of experienced teachers, scholars, and missionaries, including thirteen full time and ten adjunct/assisting professors.
 Our staff ranges from the venerable Dr. Clyde Woods (class of 1957) to his protégé, Justin Rogers (class of 2004).
 You will benefit from the close relationship you enjoy with this outstanding team, both inside and outside the classroom.
 We are here to nurture your spiritual growth and development.